Mediation for Families

 Mediation is an effective way of addressing all kinds of conflict between two or more family members (or friends).
 Those involved need to be willing to give it a try and be able to make decisions for themselves.

-Conflict is a natural and inevitable part of human interaction.
-Things can often be sorted out one-to-one or with help from another relative or friend, but there will be times when that doesn’t work.
+Conflict is a natural and inevitable part of life.
+People can often sort out problems amicably between themselves.
+But there will be times when that doesn’t work.

 Perhaps the issue has recurred or escalated, or those involved can no longer talk to each other.
-It may be that other people are being drawn in, it’s difficult to get to the bottom of the problem, or there’s no single person that everyone trusts to help sort things out.
-These are the kinds of circumstances where independent mediators are very helpful.
+It may be that other people are being drawn in.
+Sometimes it can be difficult to get to the bottom of the problem, or there’s no single person that everyone trusts to help sort things out.
+This is where independent mediators are very helpful.

-Mediation is at its most effective when initial attempts to sort things out have failed and things are beginning to escalate or become entrenched.
-But it can help to achieve progress even in long-standing conflicts.
-It can work if there is a shared desire for change.
+Mediation is at its most effective before things escalate or become entrenched.
+However it can help to achieve progress even in long-standing conflicts.

-- impartial – so that participants feel they are being treated fairly
+- impartial – so that everyone feels they are being treated fairly

-- neutral – so that participants trust that the mediator/s are not influenced by anyone else and have no preferred outcome.
+- neutral – ensuring that participants trust that the mediator/s are not influenced by anyone else and have no ‘agenda’.

 The mediator’s role